Markets

 Historically, a widening spread favors the Australian Dollar, encouraging capital flows into higher-yielding AUD assets and reinforcing AUD/JPY’s bullish trajectory.
 As the chart illustrates, the spread bottomed during 2020’s global easing cycle and has since recovered sharply, mirroring the pair’s long-term appreciation.

-Despite modest narrowing in recent months, the spread remains structurally elevated, supporting continued carry trade demand and offering a strong macro foundation for the AUD to JPY forecast heading into 2026.
+Despite a modest narrowing in recent months, the spread remains structurally elevated, supporting continued carry-trade demand and offering a strong macro foundation for the AUD-to-JPY forecast heading into 2026.

 Should China’s industrial momentum recover further, iron ore and LNG exports may provide the next leg higher for the pair, potentially extending gains toward even 110.00.

-Besides, Japan is one of Australia’s most important economic partners and stands as its second-largest trading counterpart after China, generating more than $45 billion in trade surplus according to the Observatory of Economic Complexity.
+Besides, Japan is one of Australia’s most important economic partners and stands as its second-largest trading partner after China, generating a trade surplus of more than $45 billion, according to the Observatory of Economic Complexity.

 This deep commercial relationship reinforces structural demand for the Australian Dollar, particularly through exports of LNG, coal, and iron ore that remain essential to Japan’s energy and industrial sectors.
 Such sustained trade flows help stabilize AUD inflows and soften volatility during periods of shifting market sentiment.